 Hello, my creative friends!
-I’ve always had a fancy for the beautiful architecture of old buildings especially those amazing vintage corbels.
+I’ve always fancied the beautiful architecture of old buildings, especially those amazing vintage corbels.
 But how do I incorporate that look into my home decor without spending a fortune?
-Then I discovered a mini corbel!
-Hmmm… it’s small and would make a great mini corbel shelf over my coffee bar.
-You’re gonna want to try this beginner easy DIY home decor project.
+Here is one way… mini corbels!
+They’re small and affordable and make great shelves as well as home decor.
+You’re gonna want to try this beginner, easy DIY home decor project.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even a mini corbel shelf.
 Easiest DIY ever!Click To Tweet